SpaceGiraffe-io/reqhub-docs/docs/guides/troubleshooting.md

 Occurs if ReqHub was unable to match a record to the client's public key from the `ClientKey` header.

-Possible causes:
 * HTTP client is not configured correctly when calling an API.
 Ensure the keys are present and you are using the correct client keys.
 Verify that you haven't mixed up the public and private key.
 Verify no characters were lost while copy-pasting.

-see the quickstart, or the README for your language:

-[readme links for calling an API header]

-[probably want to work on wording/formatting for these ones]

 #### product_mismatch